avaneev/prvhash/README.md

 `Seed` variables' size.

-Moreover, the PRVHASH systems can be freely daisy-chained by feeding their outputs to `Seed` inputs, adding guaranteed security firewalls, and increasing the PRNG period of the final output accordingly.
+Moreover, the PRVHASH systems can be freely daisy-chained by feeding their outputs to `Seed` inputs, adding some security firewalls, and increasing the PRNG period of the final output accordingly.
 Note that any external PRNG output should be inputted via `Seed`, not `lcg`, as to not be subject to interference with the feedback path.
 For hashing and external entropy, only